IsaacSchemm/Crowmask/README.md

 **Crowmask** is a single-user ActivityPub bridge for Weasyl, implemented using Azure Functions and Azure Cosmos DB.
 It is intended for users who:

-* post artwork to Weasyl
+* already post artwork to Weasyl
-* have an ActivityPub account elsewhere (e.g. Mastodon) but want to keep artwork on a separate account
+* have an ActivityPub account elsewhere (e.g. Mastodon) not used for art
-* have an Azure account, are familiar with deploying .NET web apps from Visual Studio, and are comfortable setting things up in the Azure portal
+* know how to deploy a C# Azure Functions app to Azure

 Crowmask is written mostly in C# with some parts in F#.

 The Crowmask server is configured with a Weasyl API key and generates a single automated user account, using the name, info, avatar, and submissions of the Weasyl user who created the API key.
 This user account can be followed by users on Mastodon, Pixelfed, and microblog.pub, among others.
+(Crowmask can also use atproto to act as a Bluesky bot, if so configured.)

 Submissions (retrieved from the Weasyl API) are mapped to `Note` objects that contain the title (as a link to Weasyl), description, and tags.
 Images will be included for visual submissions.

-When a user likes, replies to, or shares/boosts one of this account's posts, or tags the Crowmask actor in a post, Crowmask will send a private message to the "admin actors" defined in its configuration variables and shown on its profile page.
+When a user likes, replies to, or shares/boosts one of this account's posts, or tags the Crowmask actor in a post, Crowmask will send a private `Note` to the "admin actors" defined in its configuration variables and shown on its profile page.
+(Bluesky notifications are also checked every six hours and summarized in a private `Article`.)

 Outgoing activities (like "accept follow" or "create new post") are processed every minute.
 Submissions are updated periodically, ranging from every ten minutes (for submissions less than an hour old) to every 28 days (for those over 28 days old).
 User profile data is updated hourly.

+TODO:

+* Posting to Bluesky (all posts will be backdated)
+* Deleting posts from Bluesky when they are deleted from Weasyl
+* Re-evaluating whether private messages need public endpoints (does this app's artwork page expose this information anymore?)

 ## Browsing